Developing and establishing an enrolment scheme

 - Reviewing and amending a scheme

-Schools are not required to have an enrolment scheme unless overcrowding might be an issue and the Ministry decides that one is necessary.
-The Ministry is responsible for developing enrolment schemes.
+Schools are not required to have an enrolment scheme unless overcrowding might be an issue and we decide that one is necessary.
+We are responsible for developing enrolment schemes.

 If a state school does not have an enrolment scheme, any student can enrol and attend that school provided there are no other criteria applied to their application (there might be if it is a state-integrated school or a designated character school, or their enrolment might be turned down if they are currently excluded or expelled).